-You pay this amount each period.
+You pay this amount each admission during the benefit period.

 A benefit period begins the day you go into a skilled nursing facility.
 The benefit period ends when you haven't received any inpatient services in a skilled nursing facility for 60 days in a row.
 (See Chapter 12 for our plan's definition of "Benefit Period.")